turtlepod/fx-builder/readme.txt

 **IMPORTANT**

-This plugin is still in alpha stage.
+This plugin is still in beta stage.
 Do not use on production site.
 It might explode.

 **GITHUB**